-Walt is a post doctoral research associate that holds a joint appointment with the University of Maine's School of Marine Sciences and the Gulf of Maine Research Institute.
+Walt is an Assistant Professor at the University of Maine's School of Marine Sciences and serves as a Research Scientist at the Gulf of Maine Research Institute.
 Walt came to UMaine and GMRI after completing his Ph.D. at the University of New Hampshire in May 2010.
-During the past five years, Walt has been studying the energetic condition, spatial distribution, foraging ecology, age and growth of bluefin tuna and broadbill swordfish in the Atlantic.
+Since then, Walt has been studying the energetic condition, spatial distribution, foraging ecology, age and growth of bluefin tuna and broadbill swordfish in the Atlantic.
 A key finding from Walt's dissertation was that tuna in the Gulf of Maine were skinnier during the 1990's.

 Primary Research Interests